airbnb/chronon/docs/source/ODMScenarios.md

 2. For production features: Where are they defined?
 Where and when are they logged?
 3. For experimental features: Which parts of the rows do I want to backfill (every row? subset?)
 ### Should I create a new join or modify an existing join?
 There are no hard rules on how many joins you can create for your ML use cases.
-ODM is designed to support creating and maintaining many joins in the most efficient way.
+Chronon is designed to support creating and maintaining many joins in the most efficient way.
 It is recommended that each time you train and/or serve a new model version, you **define a new join** that contains the exact list of features for that new model version.
 The Bootstrap API allows you to copy data from old joins and skip